erobwen/causality/README.md

 Here is an example:

+    let x = observable({value: null, isValid: false});

+    getX() {
+        if (!x.isValid) {
             invalidateOnChange(
                 function() {
-            x.value = y.value + z.value; xIsValid = true;
+                    x.value = y.value + z.value; x.isValid = true;
                 },
                 function() {
-            xIsValid = false;
+                    x.isValid = false;
                 }
             );
+        }
+        return x.value;
+    }

-In this case, if y.value is changed for instance, it will only mean that the second function is run, setting xIsValid to false. invalidateOnChange is in particularly useful when integrating causality with other frameworks.
+In this case, if y.value is changed for instance, it will only mean that the second function is run, setting x.isValid to false. invalidateOnChange is in particularly useful when integrating causality with other frameworks.
 For example, rendering code could be run using invalidateOnChange, and the second function could simply invalidate a certain view-component.

 ## withoutRecording and withoutReactions